-Subject lines are extremely important for all emails, especially cold emails.
-You won’t be a known sender for the email receiver and this means that you need to try harder to get their attention.
+Subject lines are significant for all emails, especially cold emails.
+This is because you won’t be a known sender to the email receiver, so you must try harder to get their attention.
 As a result, the only element that will determine if the email will be opened or not would be your subject line.

-That’s why you need to A/B test your subject lines continuously to figure out which ones are delivering the best open rates.
-The idea is to intrigue your receivers and grab their attention so that they open your emails.
+That’s why you need to A/B test your subject lines continuously to determine which ones deliver the best open rates.
+The idea is to intrigue your receivers and grabs their attention so that they open your emails.

-The Hustle does a good job at this.
-All their emails have catchy subject lines that instantly grab the attention of the receivers and nudge them to open them.
+The Hustle does an excellent job at this.
+All their emails have catchy subject lines that instantly grab the receivers’ attention and nudge them to open them.